Highnote is looking for a skilled web software engineer to help us build a truly unique communication tool for audio creators and their teams.

 - Continue working on feature project

 - Feature work ready for initial review!
-Put it in PR and send to QA.
+Put it in PR and send to manual QA.

-- Start work on a tech priority item, ex. refactoring our shared auth module
+- Start work on a smaller improvement item, like refactoring a shared module or polishing up some UI interaction states

 - Address PR and QA feedback on the feature project, as well as some other improvements we may have missed the first time around.